Infusing known operators in convolutional neural networks for lateral strain imaging in ultrasound elastography: Introduction

-In this paper, we aim to embed two algorithms in the CNNs to improve the lateral strains.
+In this paper, we aim to embed two lateral displacement refinement algorithms in the CNNs to improve the lateral strains.
 The first algorithm limits the range of Effective Poisson's Ratio (EPR) inside the feasible range during the test time.
-It is important to note that in contrast to our recent work \cite{kz2022physically}, the EPR range is enforced using the regularizaion during the training phase and the known operators framework during the test phase; therefore, it is enforced during both training and test phases.
-The second algorithm aims to refine lateral displacements in an iterative algorithm obtained from incompressibility constraint.
+It is important to note that in contrast to \cite{kz2022physically}, the EPR range is enforced using the regularization during the training phase and the known operators framework during the test phase; therefore, it is enforced during both training and test phases.
+The second algorithm employs the refinement method proposed be Gou \textit{et al.} \cite{guo2015pde} which exploits incompressibility constraint to refine the lateral displacement.
+The network weight and a demo code are publicly available online at \href{http://code.sonography.ai}{http://code.sonography.ai}.